 oil or melted butter for pan

 In a large bowl, whisk together flours, protein powder, buttermilk powder, baking powder, baking soda and salt.

 In another bowl or large measuring cup, beat eggs lightly and then stir in almond milk and canola oil.
 Add wet ingredients to dry and mix until just combined.
 Do not over mix.

 Preheat a griddle or large skillet over medium heat and brush with oil or melted butter.
-Scoop batter onto skillet in 1/4 cup amounts.
-Sprinkle each pancake with 1 to 2 tbsp blueberries.
+Scoop batter onto skillet in ¼ cup amounts.
+Sprinkle each pancake with 1 to 2 tablespoon blueberries.
 Let pancakes cook until bubbles are forming on the top and the bottom is golden brown, and the flip carefully.